KitwareMedical/ITKPOCUS/README.md

 ITKPOCUS is developed by [Kitware, Inc.](https://www.kitware.com) in collaboration with Duke University.
 This effort was sponsored by the U.S. Government under Other Transactions Number W81XWH-15-9-0001/W81XWH-19-9-0015 (MTEC 19-08-MuLTI-0079).

 ## Usage
 See the individual device folders for additional documentation.
 Streaming APIs are dependent on the manufacturer's API (e.g. Android/Java for Clarius, MFC C++ for Sonivate, C++ for Interson).
 The toolkit wraps the native device APIs to the [OpenIGTLink](http://openigtlink.org) message protocol.
 The folder [itkpocus](itkpocus) contains the _itkpocus_ Python library for preprocessing video files.
-Video files from the various manufacturers are converted into Insight Toolkit ([ITK](https://github.com/InsightSoftwareConsortium/ITK)) ```Image``` objects and file formats for image processing.
+Video files from the various manufacturers are converted into Insight Toolkit ([ITK](https://github.com/InsightSoftwareConsortium/ITK)) ```itk.Image``` objects and file formats for image processing.

 ## Roadmap
 ### Always